glebmachine/postcss-easysprites/README.md

 ## Usage
 Just append `#spritename` to the end of image url.
-No complicated mechanism, or strict folder structure.
+No complicated mechanism or strict folder structure.
 Just one simple hash

 ## Retina
-Plugin will move all retina images, with any ratio, to separate sprite.
-To achieve this, all retina images should be declarated with `@2x` suffix (where number is image ratio).
+Plugin will move all retina images, with any ratio to separate sprite.
+To achieve this all retina images should be declarated with `@2x` suffix (where number is image ratio).

 ## Caching/perfomance
 Large project got huge time to compile.
-This plugin check your files md5, and compile only new sprites.
-No more silly work!
+This plugin check your files md5 and compile only new sprites.
+No more silly work! (not first time, yet)

 ## Relative/absolute paths
 Plugin support relative/absolute paths on input file, but still can generate only relative paths on output file (i'm working on it)